dijitalYoruk/Catan-Desktop/README.md

 * Ability to add metropole or civilization as construction options.
 * Merchant with similar mechanics of thief that provides more source cards to neighbouring villages/cities.
 * Instructions section that explains the game dynamics.
-* Ability to change the number of hexagons on map with development cards.
+* Ability to change the number on hexagons on map with development cards.

 ##### Excludes
 * Having to hide cards